Politics of Malaysia: Political conditions

 During the terms of Dr. Mahathir Mohamad as the fourth Prime Minister of Malaysia, many constitutional amendments were made.
 For example, the Senate could only delay a bill from taking effect and the Monarch no longer had veto powers on proposed bills.
 Also, the 26 state senators were no longer the majority as another 44 senators were appointed by the King at the advice of the Prime Minister.
 The amendments also limited the powers of the judiciary to what parliament grants them.

-In early September 1998, Prime Minister Mahathir bin Mohamad dismissed Deputy Prime Minister Anwar Ibrahim and accused Anwar of immoral and corrupt conduct.
+In early September 1998, Prime Minister Mahathir dismissed Deputy Prime Minister Anwar Ibrahim and accused Anwar of immoral and corrupt conduct.
 Anwar said his ousting was actually owed to political differences and led a series of demonstrations advocating political reforms.
 Later in September, Anwar was arrested, beaten while in prison (by among others, the chief of police at the time), and charged with corrupt practices, in both legal and moral contexts, charges including obstruction of justice and sodomy.
 In April 1999, he was convicted of four counts of corruption and sentenced to six years in prison.
 In August 2000, Anwar was convicted of one count of sodomy and sentenced to nine years to run consecutively after his earlier six-year sentence.
 Both trials were viewed by domestic and international observers as unfair.
 Anwar's conviction on sodomy has since been overturned, and having completed his six-year sentence for corruption, he has since been released from prison.
 In the November 1999 general election, the Barisan Nasional returned to power with three-fourths of the parliamentary seats, but UMNO's seats dropped from 94 to 72.
 The opposition, the Barisan Alternatif coalition, led by the Islamic Party of Malaysia (PAS), increased its seats to 42.
 PAS retained control of the state of Kelantan and won the additional state of Terengganu.

 The former 6th Prime Minister of Malaysia was Dato' Seri Mohd.
 Najib bin Tun Haji Abdul Razak.
-He took office following the retirement of Dato' Seri Abdullah Ahmad Badawi (colloquially known as "Pak Lah") on April 2009.
+He took office following the retirement of Dato' Seri Abdullah Ahmad Badawi (colloquially known as "Pak Lah") in April 2009.
 Mahathir Mohamad took office as the Prime Minister of Malaysia under the new Pakatan Harapan government on 10 May 2018.